Starlink vs. Spectrum: Is Satellite or Cable Better?

 Is Starlink more reliable than Spectrum?

 No. Since Spectrum is cable, it’s generally less likely to experience issues than a satellite service like Starlink.
-That’s not to say Starlink is unreliable—we don’t think you’d have major problems with either service.
+That’s not to say Starlink is unreliable—we don’t think you’d have significant problems with either service.
 However, if reliability is a top concern for you, go with Spectrum.

 Is Starlink better than cable internet?